 I think it’s the most important thing.
 This project is most well known for it’s least thought out aesthetics and that’s just sort of how working class art works.
 The art of the people belongs to the people, their interpretations are what give it life.

 Personally I want to make music like the music I admire most, and I want to explore those sounds that really strike me and make me feel something emotionally.
 The “hey” samples in Jane are a big part of that.
 I love the way the-dream, or the way DC Talk in the late 80s would produce these fantastic, enormous songs.
 The idea that a big crowd is singing a long and jamming it’s powerful.
 I wanted the song to feel like a big gospel number, a “come to jesus” moment or something like that, and I think the elements of producers that are reaching for this huge audience of everyone are the best ways to get there.

 The title of you new album, Depressedelica, made me chuckle.
 And, I am hoping that was an appropriate reaction.
 Is it right to assume by the title that: a. you’ve been waiting to make this kind of record for a long time and that b. you have been on a Primal Scream kick recently?

 I love, love, love Primal Scream.
 It’s absolutely an homage.
-“Big Jet Plane”, “Keep your Dreams”, these are some of the all time great songs.
+“Big Jet Plane”, “Keep your Dreams”, are some of the all-time great songs.
 I did want it to be funny, and there’s a song on the album “Primal Sigh” that is supposed to be funny too, even though it’s a song about a suicide attempt.